heimann/contacts/README.md

 # Build the card to generate a file that can be saved locally or to a server of your choosing.
 card.build()
 ```

+**⚠️WARNING⚠️:** Contacts is a WIP and doesn't work yet.
+Feel free to help out or subscribe / star and following
+along.
+I'll remove this when it's usable.